curl/everything-curl/libcurl/connectionreuse.md

 benefits in speed and required resources.

-When libcurl is about to make a new connection for the purposes of doing a transfer, it will first check to see if there's an existing connection in the pool that it can reuse instead.
+When libcurl is about to make a new connection for the purposes of doing a transfer, it will first check to see if there is an existing connection in the pool that it can reuse instead.
 The connection re-use check is done before any DNS or other name resolving mechanism is used, so it is purely host name based.
-If there's an existing live connection to the right host name, a lot of other properties (port number, protocol, etc) are also checked to see that it can be used.
+If there is an existing live connection to the right host name, a lot of other properties (port number, protocol, etc) are also checked to see that it can be used.